Colombia frees Chinese ship caught carrying weapons illegally

 China’s Foreign Ministry says the ship was transporting regular military supplies to Cuba as part of its trade and military cooperation with the communist-run island and that it had not violated any international norms.

-The Da Dan Xia is operated by Cosco Shipping Co Ltd , part of the state-owned China Ocean Shipping Group Co.
+The Da Dan Xia is operated by Cosco Shipping Co Ltd [COSCO.UL], part of the state-owned China Ocean Shipping Group Co.

 The producer of the cargo, Norinco, is China’s biggest arms maker.
 A spokesman said after the ship’s detention in March that reports of what the ship was carrying were “not true” and that the company sent mainly raw materials to produce bullets.